NodeDash/Docs/docs/Devices/overview.md

 # Devices Overview

-Devices are the foundation of your IoT ecosystem in Helium Device Manager, representing the physical hardware that collects and transmits data from the field.
+Devices are the foundation of your IoT ecosystem in NodeDash, representing the physical hardware that collects and transmits data from the field.

 ## What Are Devices?

-Devices in Helium Device Manager represent physical IoT hardware connected to the Helium Network through ChirpStack.
+Devices in NodeDash represent physical IoT hardware connected to the Helium Network through ChirpStack.
 Each device has a unique identifier (DevEUI) and can send data (uplink) and receive commands (downlink).

 ## Device Dashboard